en-wl/wordlist/README.md

 the derived form is also used for a separate unrelated lemma.

-The `-` is used to mark a significantly less common form of a word.  `~` is used to mark plurals nouns that are generally not used, for one reason or another, except in very specific circumstances.  `!` is used for forms of a word that are nearly non-existent.  `@` is used to mark archaic forms a word.
+The `-` is used to mark a significantly less common form of a word.  `~` is used to mark plural nouns that are generally not used, for one reason or another, except in very specific circumstances.  `!` is used for forms of a word that are nearly non-existent.  `@` is used to mark archaic forms of a word.

 Database structure